nwupkc/Divvy/Divvy.md

 ![](Divvy_files/figure-html/varimp-1.png)<!-- -->

 Boosting works similarly as bagging, but the trees are grown on top the previous trees using information they have learned.
-Boosting does not involve sampling as each tree is fit on a modified version of the original data set.
+Boosting does not involve sampling, as each tree is fit on a modified version of the original data set.

 ```r